All Saints Anglican Church, Brisbane: History

 The east end of the church contains the oldest stained glass windows in Brisbane, installed in 1870.
 The altar lights, presented in 1884, were the first in Brisbane.
-Artwork includes plaster Stations of the Cross sculpted by Brisbane artist Daphne Mayo in 1935, and a bronze and wood sculpture entitled Christ Accepting The Cross, by Andre Meszaros, erected in the forecourt to celebrate the centenary of All Saints in 1962.
+Artwork includes plaster Stations of the Cross sculpted by Brisbane artist Daphne Mayo in 1935, and a bronze and wood sculpture entitled Christ Accepting The Cross, by Andor Mészáros, erected in the forecourt to celebrate the centenary of All Saints in 1962.

 The organ, made in London by TC Lewis and originally installed in St Johns Pro-Cathedral in the Queen's Gardens in 1873, was transferred to St Luke's Church of England in Charlotte Street, and later refurbished and moved to All Saints in 1957.
 The organ loft with circular cast-iron stair, are later additions and are located at the western end of the church.
 The original shingle roof has been replaced a number of times, currently with ribbed metal sheeting.

 The church floor was replaced and walls repointed in 1933, and in 1934 the stone fence facing Wickham Terrace replaced a timber fence constructed in 1871.

 In 1988, both hall and rectory were sold and demolished for the construction of an adjacent highrise tower.
 In 1993, a new church hall and office complex fronting Ann Street were constructed and a substantial section of the stone wall along Wickham Terrace was demolished.